striezel/botvinnik/doc/configuration-core.md

 * ./bvn.conf

-If none of these files exist and no location is given for the configuration file, then the program will exit with a non-zero exit code.
+If none of these files exist and no location is given for the configuration file, then the program will exit with a non-zero exit code, because a configuration file is required for the bot to work properly.

 # Configuration elements